ryanaltvater/generator-liquid/README.md

 ### <a name="commands-dependencies"></a>Dependencies

 The `package.json` file has been set up to trigger the **bower-installer** tool after `npm install` is complete.
-This will automagically run `bower install`.
+This will automagically run `bower install`, and remap dependency files to their respective `assets` folder.
+These files can be defined and renamed in the `bower.json` file.
 In the case that you need to install bower components manually, the command is below.
+However, this will not trigger the **bower-installer** tool to remap dependency files.

 ##### Install node modules